lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

     }

-Note that we used the `@action` decorator.
-This is required for us to be able to call it from the template when the button is pressed.
+**note**: the `@action` decorator is required for us to be able to call a method from the template when the button is pressed.
 See [Ember.js actions](https://guides.emberjs.com/release/components/component-state-and-actions/#toc_html-modifiers-and-actions)

 Inserting the link is executed in three steps: